 Well for one thing, it can help prevent canker sores.
 Both forms of supplemental vitamin B12, cyanocobalamin and methylcobalamin, may benefit individuals with recurring canker sores—even those with normal B12 levels.

 When taken sublingually, it can take months before it starts significantly reducing the duration of canker outbreaks, the number of ulcers, and the level of pain.
 I recommend that those who have recurring canker sores check with their physician to better understand their optimal daily dosage.

-Vitamin B12 can also promote healthy gums and oral tissue, and aid in healing wounds in the mouth.
+Vitamin B12 can also boost your energy levels, promote healthy gums and oral tissue, and aid in healing wounds in the mouth.

 Vitamin D3 is most commonly known for its role in immune system function, and the formation and maintenance of strong bones.
 It is crucial to your oral health because vitamin D3 helps your body absorb calcium, which is essential for healthy teeth and gums.